How the Cubs’ veteran lefties have influenced Justin Steele

 Smyly, who signed with the Cubs this spring, remembers seeing on TV that Steele was in the big-leagues last year and thinking, “I’m glad he made it.”

 They’d rehabbed from Tommy John surgery together in 2018.
-Steele, 22 at the time, had played as high as Single-A. Smyly was already established in the major leagues and was only temporarily with the Cubs, who he wouldn’t suit up for until 2021.
+Steele, 22 at the time, had played as high as Single-A. Smyly was already established in the majors and was only temporarily with the Cubs, whom he wouldn’t suit up for until 2021.

 Smyly laughs about it now.

 “He was pretty mature back then,” Smyly said.
 “He was young, but personality-wise, he seems very similar [to now.]
-Hewas funny, very laid back and confident.
+He was funny, very laid back and confident.
 But I remember I never wanted to play catch with him.
-Because he was hard to catch, he threw it really hard at you.”
+Because he was hard to catch, he threw it really hard.”

 Miley and Steele don’t go back as far, only becoming teammates when Miley signed with the Cubs in December.
-But their hometowns (Hammond, Louisiana and Lucedale, Mississippi) are only about a two and a half hour drive apart, which gave them “some common ground,” as Steele put it.
+But their hometowns (Hammond, Louisiana and Lucedale, Mississippi) are only about a2½ hour drive apart, which gave them “some common ground,” as Steele put it.

 Early in the season, Steele was fighting a tendency to rush to the plate in his delivery.
 Then Miley gave him the cue that clicked for him: Keep your back ear over the rubber.

-He told Steele that was the cue he’d used early in his career when he had the same issue.
+He told Steele that was the cue he had used early in his career when he had the same issue.

 “Different things click with different players,” Steele said.
 “That’s why baseball is so weird.
 Because you take [two guys who are] doing the same thing wrong, you tell them the same cue to fix it.
 It’ll work for one, but you’ve got to say something different for the other one.
 That’s just what’s great about this game.”